sipcentric/node-pbx-client/README.md

 ### Examples

-All of the following examples use callbacks, however ES6 promises are also supported.
+Many of the following examples use callbacks, however ES6 promises are also supported.
 To use promises, just don't pass a callback and a promise will be returned instead.

+There are further examples in the `examples/` directory.
+To try them, just clone the project, run an install in the project root, then again in the directory of the example you want to run.
+Finally, run `npm start` and the example will run.

 #### Get account details